MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 }
 ```

-#### The following callback will be invoked after the SDK sent a crash log successfully.
+#### The following callback will be invoked after the SDK sent a crash log successfully

 ```java
 @Override